 I recently completed a 24 hour fast and the results were awesome!
 I felt so light, generated creative ideas for Heather's Health Habits and did something healthy for my body.
 If you would like to know how to successfully practice a 24 hour water fast, read my latest blog post here.

-This blog post is all about how to eat after a 24 hour water fast.
+This blog post is all about how to eat after completing a 24 hour water fast.
 It is really important to eat the right foods after not eating for 24 hours.
 The main reason is if your blood sugar spikes too quickly, you will feel sick to your stomach, dizzy and shaky.
 Also, if you just simply start eating whatever you want after a fast, you will ruin the hard work that your body just did to eliminate damaged cells and create new healthy cells.

 To avoid blood sugar spikes, it is important to eat foods that are low on the glycemic index.
 The glycemic index is a tool used by diabetics to identify foods that will not spike blood sugar.
 The typical foods that will spike blood sugar are white breads and pasta, packaged cookies and cakes, processed foods and foods that have hidden sugar, such as tomato sauce.

 Eating those types of food after a fast will not only make you feel sick but can contribute to a host of different diseases.
 Spikes in blood sugar can lead to an increased risk for type 2 diabetes, heart disease and overweight.
 There is also preliminary work linking high-glycemic diets to age-related macular degeneration, ovulatory infertility, and colorectal cancer.
 (Source: Harvard Health)